"To live in hearts we leave behind, is not to die."

 Prior to these changes, visiting a page was like taking a virtual visit to a cemetery, with headstone and cemetery entrance photos and with all of the information concerning the departed clearly in view.
 Now, instead of a personal web page to honor the memory of family and friends, the site has the impersonal appearance of a genealogy data site and the visitor has to scroll and scroll to view links.
 Ancestry has a knack for "new and improving" sites into oblivion.
 It is truly heartbreaking that "the powers that be" at Ancestry are so out of touch with what the Find a Grave members and visitors want.
 They have bulldozed ahead with the new format despite negative feedback.

-Although time-consuming, it was a joy to research and share information, but I am not going to be a "worker bee" for Ancestry, when they have so little regard for the feedback of contributors.
-When the "new" format becomes official, I will be focusing on improving my existing memorials, but will not be adding any more to this site.
+Although time-consuming, it was a joy to research and share information, but I am not going to be a "worker bee" for Ancestry, when they have so little regard for the feedback of their contributors.
+Since the "new" format has become permanent, I will be focusing on improving my existing work, but will not be adding any more memorials to this site.